 |Brand:||Sole Fitness Ellipticals|

 GREAT DEAL!
 For a limited time, Sole is offering a FREE 1-year membership to their interactive fitness technology Studio with the purchase of any Sole elliptical. $399 value!

 One of the main reasons you want to seriously consider the Sole Elliptical E35 is its all about reliability and quality.
 For the price you are not going to find a more low maintenance cross-trainer.
 Team member Fred Waters has personally owned a Sole elliptical for over 8 years, and other than occasionally lubricating the railings, he has had NO problems.

 There are other factors that make the Sole Elliptical E35 a “Best Buy” including the stability, ergonomic features and the challenging workout.
 This most recently released model has Bluetooth capability and an upgraded console.
 The elliptical is able to communicate with your smart device with the help of a free Sole app.

-*Shipping/Delivery Note: All Sole ellipticals come with $99 flat rate standard delivery.
-For their standard delivery, the driver will back the truck up as far as they can (which is sometimes at the end of your driveway) and unload your elliptical box for you.
+*Shipping/Delivery Note: All Sole ellipticals come with free curbside delivery.
+For this standard delivery, the driver will back the truck up as far as they can (which is sometimes at the end of your driveway) and unload your elliptical box for you.
 Ellipticals can often be awkward to move and typically require more than one person.
-Sole now offers Assembly Authority Delivery for $249.98.
+Sole now offers Assembly Authority Delivery for $299.
 An Assembly Authority Tech will unload the elliptical to the designated room of your choice, assemble it, and demonstrate the functionality for you.
 This new delivery option is a great deal in our opinion.

 We tested the Sole Elliptical E35 at their corporate offices and for a mid-priced elliptical it has a very smooth elliptical motion.
 That is partially due to the heavy 25 lb. flywheel that provides a comfortable and natural stride.
 It’s also very quiet if you keep the railings lubed.
 In the past we have tested it side by side with several Horizon and ProForm models and the difference in stability and noise level was dramatic.